 8. Tamer Saga

 Tamer Saga is a decent game designed for casual gamers.
-It is simpler than Final Fantasy, because its turn-based tactical battles are automated and give you less strategy opportunities, but the battles are are fast and entertaining.
+It is simpler than Final Fantasy, because its turn-based tactical battles are automated and give you fewer strategy opportunities, but the battles are fast and entertaining.

 The game offers four classes, including ranger, warrior, and healer.
 There’s no character customization, which in my opinion is disappointing, but there are plenty of surprises throughout your campaign, including new spells to learn and cute pets to tame.
 Much like Pokémon, the game lets you use pets in turn-based combat.